Stack for Customer Support

 Sample Stacks by Team Size

 Large (20+ agents) — Full stack.
-Dedicated chatbot, triage, KB with RAG, voice AI, QA tools.
+Dedicated chatbot, triage, KB with RAG, voice AI, and QA tools.
 Possibly custom integrations.